kennankole/message-web-app/README.md

 # 📖 Messaging Web Application <a name="about-project"></a>

-**Messaging Web Application** is a project that allows `Branch International` users to ask question and receive answers from the `Agents`
+**Messaging Web Application** is a project that allows `Branch International` users to ask questions and receive answers from the `Agents`

 ## 🛠 Built With <a name="built-with"></a>